MarcelGarus/glados/README.md

 gladosArbitraries.add(userArbitrary);
 ```

-It's best practice to make arbitraries that are internally used in another arbitrary configurable so that you can customize them if needed.
+If you use arbitraries in another arbitrary, it's best practice to make them configurable so that you can customize them if needed.

+## More fine-grained arbitraries

+Sometimes, types are not precise enough to express the constraints.
+For example, when testing a function that accepts email addresses, it may be inefficient to use the normal `stringArbitrary` – most of the inputs probably fail early on in the test.

+So, for those cases, you should create a new semantic adapter – i.e. an `EmailArbitrary` or a `Base64Arbitrary`.

+The `glados` call accepts an `arbitrary` parameter, so you can pass a custom arbitrary if you need to.

 ## What's up with the name?